 Go easy on the perfume, cologne, or after-shave

-- Ladies, if you sweat when you dance, a garment that covers your shoulder and shoulder blade might be a good choice.
+Ladies, if you sweat when you dance, a garment that covers your shoulder blade might be a good choice.
 (Your partner's hand will be on your shoulder blade for a lot of dances.)

 Your jewelry enhances your appearance, don't let it interfere with your dancing, though.

 No pointy jewelry on the wrists.